-- Deadline for submissions
+Call for submissions

-We will consider the following academic material
+We will consider the following academic material:

-- Book reviews
+- Book reviews and review articles

-- Creative writing
+- Creative non-fiction

 Submissions are accepted from current postgraduate students, recent graduates and academics working in the areas of: